Balance Sheet vs Income Statement: Simple Comparison

-Understanding the difference between the balance sheet and the income statement helps you answer key questions about your business: Are we profitable?
+Understanding the difference between the balance sheet vs income statement helps you answer key questions about your business: Are we profitable?
 Do we have enough cash?
 Can we afford to grow?

 What Is a Balance Sheet?